By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Modify

-, let’s follow the conventional class structure that the codebase already uses by adding aRemark
+ReadOnlyPlaceclass.
+Instead of just using aString, let’s follow the conventional class structure that the codebase already uses by adding aRemarkclass.

 Main: